paulwizviz/learn-microservices/README.md

 # Overview

-My brain dumps of all things related to microservices, their design and implementations.
+This project discuss and demonstrate techniques to build microservices.

 ## Disclaimer

-* The content of this project are intended for educational purpose only.
+The content in this project is intended for educational purposes and is subject to changes without notice.
-* The content is constantly updated and items may be removed and modified without warning.